ndp/ndp.github.io/_posts/2010-12-23-jquery-support-in-csster.md

 > $('.hd').csster({ ul: { margin: 10, li: { margin: 0, padding: 5 }}});

 Although it warrants its own post, I added a little note about how to implement clean browser-compatible patches.
-In the example, csster&nbsp; supports the "opacity" property name in IE by writing a simple Csster plugin that run only within the IE environment and applies the patch.
+In the example, csster  supports the "opacity" property name in IE by writing a simple Csster plugin that run only within the IE environment and applies the patch.
 Much nicer than subtler raw CSS solutions... more to come.

 Check it out: [http://github.com/ndp/csster](http://github.com/ndp/csster)